jrozellOCV/QuizPython/README.md

 # Quiz Python Application

-A modern, interactive quiz application built with Python and PyQt6, designed to help users study and prepare for exams through both quiz and flashcard modes.
+A modern, interactive quiz application built with Python and PyQt6, designed to help users study and prepare for exams with session management, progress tracking, and comprehensive review capabilities.

 ## System Requirements